Camping in Kandiyohi

 (For camping even closer to the metro area, see Camping in the Twin Cities.)

-One Fourth of July weekend, my husband and I headed west to see the Friday-night water-ski show in New London and check out some of the county parks.On Big Kandiyohi Lake, we checked into County Park 2, which still had tent spaces for the holiday weekend.
+One Fourth of July weekend, my husband and I headed west to see the Friday-night water-ski show in New London and check out some of the county parks.On Big Kandiyohi Lake, we checked into Big Kandiyohi Lake County Park East, which still had tent spaces for the holiday weekend.
 The primitive sites were in a mosquito-infested nook in the woods, but the beach was nice and roomy, with a water slide and raft.

 Then, we headed to New London for a classic Minnesota experience: a performance of the Little Crow Ski Team in Neer Park, on a calm stretch of the Crow River.
 Since 1979, the troupe of athletic young skiers has put on weekly shows.